HomagGroup/HOMAG-Connect/Applications/IntelliDivide/Samples/Statistics/Material/PowerBI/Readme.md

 ![alt text](MaterialStatistics-PowerBI-06.jpg)

-Some sample reports can be found at [intelliDivide - Material statistics sample reports](../../../Samples/Statistics/Material).
+A sample reports can be found at [MaterialEfficiency.pbix](MaterialEfficiency.pbix).